ruitian-olivia/ruitian-olivia.github.io/_pages/about.md

   - /about.html
 ---

 Hello, everyone!
 My name is Ruitian Gao.
 I am a second-year Ph.D. candidate in the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University, supervised by Prof. Zhangsheng Yu.
 I received B.S. in Bioinformatics and a double B.Eng. in Computer Science and Application from Shanghai Jiao Tong University.
 I was supported by the Zhiyuan Honors Program for graduate students of SJTU.
 I have great passion for cross-disciplinary research of AI + Biomedicine.
-Recently, my research focus on the field of Geometric Deep Learning for Biomedical Analysis.
+Recently, my research focuses on the field of Geometric Deep Learning for Biomedical Analysis.

 ## News
 - Feb 2022, as the Teaching Assistant of the course Biostatistical Models (Spring 2022).